Two-particle cumulant distribution: a simulation study of higher moments: RESULTS AND DISCUSSIONS

 \section{RESULTS AND DISCUSSIONS}

 In this section, we have shown the PYTHIA8/Angantyr results for d-Au collisions at 200 GeV.
 The exact configurations of PYTHIA runs are specified in the text.
-In the results where the run configuration is not mentioned, the reader should assume the Spatially Constrained Color Reconnection set up.
-The two-particle cumulant $c_2=<\cos \Delta\phi>$ along with $\sqrt{c_2}$ are referred to as "non-flow" in the text.
-We have specified the distinction whenever necessary.
+In the results where the run configuration is not mentioned, the reader should assume the default setup.
+The quantity $c_2=\langle\cos 2\Delta\phi\rangle$ is denoted as non-flow in the results section.
+It is the two-particle cumulant of an entire event.
+It should not be confused with the two-particle cumulant of the individual particles; when the average of all events is mentioned, it is denoted as $\langle c_2\rangle$.
+The $|\eta|$ refers to the rapidity span at mid-rapidity, for instance $|\eta|<0.5$ refers to $-0.25<\eta<0.25$ and so on.